BTemplates Blog

 Color mode switch on the main menu.
 Screenshot.

-Related posts are available in the Pro version and appear automatically under the post content in the individual entries.
+Related posts are available in the Pro version and appear automatically below the post content.
 These posts are based on the first tag of the post.

 404 Error Page

-The 404 error page can be customized from the Blogger panel.
-Simply locate the corresponding section in the “Design” section.
-There you have an image gadget and an HTML gadget available.
+You can customize the 404 error page from the Blogger panel.
+Locate the corresponding section in the Design tab, where you will find an image gadget and an HTML gadget.

 Gadgets for 404 Error page on Blogger

-To edit the current main font family and the color of some of the elements in the template, in your Blogger dashboard go to Layout, the look for the link to the Theme Designer.
-Once there, go to Adjust widths, here you can change the font and some colors.
+To edit the main font family and colors of certain elements, go to Layout in your Blogger dashboard and click on the link to the Theme Designer.
+Under Adjust widths, you can change the font and colors.

 Color settings on Blogger panel.
 Screenshot.

-The template offers partial support for RTL (right to left) alignment, used in languages such as Arabic.
-To enable it, in the code of your template look for:
+The template offers partial support for RTL (right-to-left) alignment, used in languages like Arabic.
+To enable RTL support:

 Changelog